fomoshlo3/mslearn-develop-oop-csharp/Instructions/Labs/l2p2-lp1-m2-exercise-update-class-properties-methods.md

 This exercise includes the following tasks:

-1. Review the existing code
+1. Review the current version of your banking app
 1. Create properties for the BankCustomer class
 1. Create automatically implemented properties for the BankAccount class
 1. Create read-only properties for the BankAccount class